bemays/mars_hill_docker/README.md

 - Scroll down to step 4, and and click the hyperlink that will allow you to download the latest package.

 - Once you have gone through the download process, --RESTART YOUR COMPUTER.-- Docker Desktop should boot up just fine.
+You will then be able to sign into Docker Desktop with your Docker ID.

 ### 3. Complete a Test Run